- Athletics Home

 - Recruiting Form

 Phone: (315) 491-4876

 Richard Shaw was named Head Coach of Men’s Soccer at SUNY Adirondack in December 2014.
-In 2015, he guided the Timberwolves to a very successful first season in charge which included a season record of 11 wins in 15 games, helping them make the Regional Semi-finals.
-The team also recorded a first in program history win against Herkimer College during the regular season and produced the conference player of the year Sean Maruscsak.
+In 2015, he guided the Timberwolves to a very successful first season in charge, which included the first NJCAA Mountain Valley Conference Championship in program history.
+The season also saw a program record of 11 wins and Timberwolves' team captain Sean Maruscsak named Conference Player of the Year.

 Prior to taking on this role, Shaw has gained a wealth of knowledge and experience in the game at the College and Professional levels.
 As a coach, Shaw served as the interim Head Men’s Soccer Coach at Cazenovia College after 3 years of being the Assistant Men’s Soccer Coach at Le Moyne College, where he helped guide the Dolphins to their first-ever Northeast-10 Conference Men's Soccer Championship and its first NCAA tournament trip since 1977.
 During his tenure at Le Moyne, Shaw recruited a number of pivotal players from overseas and was responsible for tactical preparation, nutrition, conditioning and player analysis strategies.

 Shaw has also worked extensively in youth soccer for over 20 years helping many young players develop a passion for the game and go on to have success at the college and professional level.
 While in New York he has coached numerous state championship winning teams and he recently co-wrote the bestselling book: ‘Coaching Outside the Box: Changing the Mindset in Youth Soccer’, which has been endorsed by organizations and national governing bodies throughout the world.